wyskoj/HHS-BOT/README.md

 **`!website`** - Sends the message: `https://haslett.k12.mi.us/hhs`

-**`!snowday`** - Displays data from the [snowday calculator website](view-source:https://www.snowdaycalculator.com/prediction.php?zipcode=48840&snowdays=9&extra=0&).
+**`!snowday`** - Displays data from the source code of the [snowday calculator website](https://www.snowdaycalculator.com/prediction.php?zipcode=48840&snowdays=9&extra=0&).
 It looks at line 1775 and formats the number accordingly.

 * If the prediction is < 0: Display `Limited %`
 * Else: Display `n %`